ericelsken/AndroidCallbackWebClient/README.md

 Calling getUnmarshalingException() returns the Exception thrown from unmarshal(), if it exists.
 This is to help differentiate the unmarshaling Exception from the Exception that could be held by the Response.

+###Documentation
+All code is documented such that you can use Javadoc to generate the documenation pages.